FreeCAD/FPA/drafts/FPAAnnualReport2022.md

 A [grant program](https://fpa.freecad.org/programs/fosdem-travel-grants) was established to help defray travel costs for attendees.

 ### Branding

 The FPA acquired control of the [freecad.org](https://freecad.org) domain, which was generously donated to the FreeCAD community by the [KiCAD Services Corp.](https://www.kipro-pcb.com/).
 The FPA also registered a FreeCAD [trademark](https://fpa.freecad.org/trademark.pdf).
 These steps protect the FreeCAD brand.

 ### New members

 The FPA [roster](https://fpa.freecad.org/handbook/people/roster.html) has expanded.
 More people have joined the FPA, and people have started assuming different roles and positions.
 So far the arrival of new members has been spontaneous, without much regulation or direction, but as the FPA grows this is a question that is under discussion.

 ### Administration team

 The FPA administration team expanded to four members in 2022 and is now working at full power.
 The team maintains a weekly video meeting and no week passes without several tasks being done.
 Everything learned or set up is being documented in the [FPA handbook](https://fpa.freecad.org/handbook).
 The handbook covers everything about how the FPA is organized and operated, and serves as a reference for people both inside and outside the FPA.

 ## Plans for 2023

 We expect 2023 to be even busier than 2022.
 Some of the things we hope to accomplish in 2023 are:

-* Enable the FPA to engage in commercial operations and deduct VAT

-* Hire an accountant to handle Belgian reporting requirements, such as tax returns

-* Based on 2022 donations, our expected income is €75,000

-* Expand the FPADF grant program to a larger amount (€2,000 or €2,500)
+* **Enable the FPA to engage in commercial operations** and deduct VAT.
+The FPA has up to now been exempt from VAT registration, because it operates only on donations.
+In 2023, we want to enable the FPA to sign contracts and sell services, so it can act as an intermediary and make it easier for companies to contract FreeCAD developers.
+The VAT registration will enable the FPA to do so, and provide it with a VAT number, which allows it to pay less taxes when buying services and products in the EU.

+* **Hire an accountant** to handle Belgian reporting requirements, such as tax returns and VAT handling.
+Up to now, the FPA members have done all the accounting tasks themselves.
+Hiring an external accountant, however, will guarantee that the FPA does no accounting or tax errors, and will allow the FPA to keep functioning even in case of large changes among FPA members.

+* Based on 2022 donations and recent trends, **our expected income in 2023 is around €75,000**.
+A more detailed analysis is available below.
+A stable income will allow the FPA to launch more ambitious programs, and to engage into more recurring expenses and provide developers more stability.

+* **Expand the FPADF grant program** to a larger amount (€2,000 or €2,500).
+The [FPA's development fund program](https://fpa.freecad.org/programs/fpadf-announcement) has already distributed a few grants in 2022, but not as many as we would have liked.
+The good financial situation of the FPA will allow us to rise the stakes, and make it more worth for developers to dedicate their time to work on FreeCAD.

-* An expanded grants system for tasks proposed by the community, modelled on the Google Summer of Code (GSOC) program
+* An **expanded grants system** for tasks proposed by the community, modelled on the Google Summer of Code (GSOC) program.
+Side by side with the FPADF program, the FPA wishes to launch a different kind of funding program for tasks that the FPA or the FreeCAD community finds necessary, and that the FPA could help "make happen".
+This should work on a similar model as the GSOC program, where students and other developers from outside the FreeCAD community are invited to work on an issue, and are funded by the FPA and mentored by the FreeCAD community.

-* Fund other specific projects (open contents, documentation, etc.)
+* **Fund other specific projects**.
+FreeCAD has a couple of long-time issues outside of the FreeCAD code itself, that the FPA could help make happen.
+In 2023, the FPA hopes to build precise requirements to solve these issues, and seek and fund developers interested in solving them.
+Among these are the development of **a new documentation system** to host the FreeCAD documentation, and a new **parts library system**, able to cope better with the growing size of the current parts library.

-* Establish a reserve fund to protect against unplanned expenses
+* **Establish a reserve fund** to protect against unplanned expenses.

-* Propose/develop a new documentation system

-* Propose/develop a new parts library system

-* Expand FPA to FreeCAD communities outside the forum
+* Expand FPA to **FreeCAD communities outside the forum**.
+The [FreeCAD forum](https://forum.freecad.org) has been since ever the main place where the FreeCAD community meets, discusses issues and builds FreeCAD.
+More and more, however, these activities happen outside the forum, for example directly on GitHub, or in Reddit or Facebook communities.
+In 2023, the FPA will try to reach better to these other communities, and make their contribution to the FreeCAD universe more visible and accessible.

 ## Financial Report